Read more about Planned Parenthood Alliance Advocates' issues.

 Attacks on Roe began to ramp up in 2011, when anti-abortion politicians made massive gains in federal and state elections.
 Since then challenges to safe, legal abortion have mounted at a rapid clip.
 In some places, abortion restrictions have in fact made abortion harder to access.
 These restrictions fall especially hard on people with low incomes, for whom the cost of transportation, childcare, and taking time off work often combine to put abortion access out of reach.

 Planned Parenthood fights these anti-choice efforts on every level.
-From courthouses to statehouses to Capitol Hill to the grassroots, Planned Parenthood works to protect access to reproductive health care through education of elected officials, litigation, and mobilization of more than over 300,000 Planned Parenthood Votes Northwest and Hawaii activists, donors, and supporters in Alaska, Hawaii, Idaho, and Washington.
+From courthouses to statehouses to Capitol Hill to the grassroots, Planned Parenthood works to protect access to reproductive health care through education of elected officials, litigation, and mobilization of more than over 300,000 Planned Parenthood Alliance Advocates activists, donors, and supporters in Alaska, Hawaiʻi, Idaho, Indiana, Kentucky, and Washington.

 Health Care Equity

 All people should have equal access to reproductive health care.
 And yet women of color, immigrants, and LGBTQ people (especially those whose identities intersect) are disproportionately impacted by restrictions on that care.
 For many, birth control and abortion are out of reach because of their income, where they live, or because their boss objects to it.

 Historically marginalized communities not only have worse access to reproductive health care — they also, as a result, have worse health issues.